worldbank/gld/Support/Guides and Documentation/I2D2_Geographic_Nomenclature.md

 The naming nomenclature is as follows:
 - `reg01`: is the preferred geographic area of analysis.
 This could refer to:
-  - one of the 1st- or 2nd-level admin variables below
+  - one of the 1st-, or 2nd-, or 3rd-level admin variables below
   - an ambiguous, large conceptual area (such as the "northeast")
   - or a granular classification such as the urban/rural divide
 - `reg02`: the first level of geographic administrative disaggregation.
 Typically the largest unit in area, on average.